 BPsych(Hons), MPsych(Clin), MACPA

-Jelena is a Clinical Psychologist who completed an Honours degree (First Class) at Macquarie University and a Masters of Clinical Psychology at the University of Technology Sydney.
+Jelena is a Clinical Psychologist who completed an Honours degree (First Class) at Macquarie University and a Master of Clinical Psychology at the University of Technology Sydney.
 Jelena believes that childhood, adolescence, and young adulthood, are particularly important times for emotional, social, and cognitive development.
 Jelena values the collaborative nature of therapy and is passionate about providing evidence-based therapy that empowers and assists clients to work toward meaningful goals and enhance their resilience.

-Jelena provides assessment and treatment for a range of difficulties in children, adolescents, and young adults (up to 25 years), including anxiety (e.g., generalised anxiety, specific phobias, social anxiety, panic disorder), obsessive-compulsive disorder, stress, mood disorders, oppositional behaviour, and parent-child relationship difficulties.
+Jelena provides assessment and treatment for a range of difficulties in children, adolescents, and young adults (up to 25 years), including anxiety (e.g., selective mutism, generalised anxiety, specific phobias, social anxiety, panic disorder), obsessive-compulsive disorder, stress, mood disorders, oppositional behaviour, and parent-child relationship difficulties.
 Jelena has worked in university, non-government, private hospital, and public outpatient and community mental health settings.

-Jelena is an Associate Member of the Australian Clinical Psychology Association (ACPA), a registered medicare provider, and holds full registration with the Psychology Board of Australia (Reg.
+Jelena is an Associate Member of the Australian Clinical Psychology Association (ACPA), a registered Medicare provider, and holds full registration with the Psychology Board of Australia (Reg.
 No: PSY0002102218) with endorsement as a Clinical Psychologist.

-Audrey is a Clinical Psychologist Registrar who provides treatment for a range of mental health conditions.
+Audrey is a Clinical Psychologist who provides treatment for a range of mental health conditions.
 She uses evidence-based treatments such as Cognitive Behaviour Therapy (CBT), Motivational Interviewing and Mindfulness.
 She also incorporates Positive Psychology techniques in treatment plans where appropriate.
 These strategies help individuals access a point of optimal functioning where they may feel as though they are flourishing.
 Audrey provides a warm and judgment free space and is committed to helping clients to meet all their goals of therapy.
 She assists clients to shift limiting self-beliefs in order to build self-worth and prevent re-occurrences of mental health struggles.

 Audrey has experience working with mental health diagnoses of anxiety disorders (generalised anxiety disorder, specific phobia, social anxiety disorder), obsessive-compulsive disorder (using exposure with response prevention [ERP]), depression and post-traumatic stress disorder.
 She has experience treating stress, burnout, emotion regulation difficulties and working with behaviour management problems in children.
 In addition, Audrey conducts psychometric assessments with children to assess for learning disorders, ADHD and overall cognitive ability.